captbaritone/raven-for-redux/README.md

   breadcrumbs, be sure you understand the way it will affect the total size of your report.

-Be careful not to mutate your `action` within this function.
+Finally, be careful not to mutate your `action` within this function.

 See the Sentry [Breadcrumb documentation].